MicrosoftDocs/Viva/Viva/solutions/apply-okr-formula.md

 > - **Adaptability**: Can we track if we were successful?
 > - **Growth**: Is it propelling the business forward?

-What we realize when comparing these key results to our benefits is that we are lacking in alignment and have not included one of our stakeholders- product.
-We are going to have difficulty increasing our product market share in Latin America if we don't have a product that appeals to that market.
+What we realize when comparing these key results to our benefits is that we're lacking in alignment and haven't included one of our stakeholders- product.
+We're going to have difficulty increasing our product market share in Latin America if we don't have a product that appeals to that market.
 So we add a key result around growing a Spanish language version of the product

-1. Increase new product sales from $100k to $1.5m (Sales)
+1. Increase new product sales from $100k to $ 1.5 m (Sales)
 1. Increase social media views from 5,000 to 15,000 (Marketing)
 1. Increase qualified leads via web form from 50 to 3,000 (Marketing)
 1. **Increase users of Spanish language app from 0 to 10,000 (Product)**